grantek-systems-integration/Owens-Corning-Project-Phoenix/Proposal/SAP_S4HANA_Integration_Proposal.md

 ### 1.1 Proposed Dual-Path Strategy

-Given the unproven nature of Ignition 8.3's Event Streams module and the aggressive timeline, we propose implementing parallel integration paths:
+Given the unproven nature of Ignition 8.3's Event Streams module and the aggressive timeline, we propose a phased approach starting with proven technology:

 #### Primary Path Architecture (Production-Ready)